carldgosselin/virtual_reality/Project-5-VR-Gallery/VR Gallery - Summary and Process.md

 2. There is nobody working in the booths. <br>
 **Outcome:**
 1. No changes required. <br>
-2. I may update the booths in some way [TBD]
+2. Removed chair in booth 1 and replaced it with Luke Skywalker.

 **Question: Please look at the first booth called "My favorite VR experience".
 Is it easy to view?**<br>
 **Response:** <br>
-3. It looks a little blurry but ok. <br>
+3. The "lightblade VR" sign looks a little blurry but ok. <br>
 4. Why the yellow background?
 Maybe use grey or blue. <br>
 5. The chair seems too orderly.
 Should someone be working at the booth? <br>
 **Outcome:** <br>
-3. No changes required.
-Perhaps I can update the "lightblade VR" logo for a crisper view. <br>
+3. I changed the image setting from "default" to "sprite" and then dragged the image on scene.
+Looks a lot crisper. <br>
 4. Will attempt to change to grey or blue background. <br>
-5. Will attempt to replace chair with something else. <br>
+5. Removed chair in booth 1 and replaced it with Luke Skywalker. <br>

 **Question: Tell me how tall you feel at the booth level?**<br>
 **Response:** Compared to the chair, I feel quite tall.
 The chair should be scaled down.<br>
-**Outcome:**  Will attempt to make changes to the chair. <br>
+**Outcome:**  Removed chair in booth 1 and replaced it with Luke Skywalker. <br>

 **Question: Please tell me what you would expect to learn at this booth?**<br>
 **Response:** I expect to learn something about this "Lightblade VR" game. <br>